demedos/sudo-win/README.md

 The sudo command works by launching a powershell command which closes the current cmd window and opens a new elevated one preserving the active directory

-## Tip
+## Tips

-The name of the command is just the name of the file, so by renaming sudo.bat to elevate.bat the cmd to type will be "elevate"
+* The name of the command is just the name of the file, so by renaming sudo.bat to elevate.bat the cmd to type will be "elevate"
+* removing the "exit" word will keep the original window open in background after opening the elevated one

 ## Todo